thephpleague/uri/README.md

 ```
 ### Parsing the URL

-Once instantited, the object can return its parse info using the `parse` method which returns an array similar to php `parse_url` function.
+Once instantited, the object can return its components using the `parse` method.
+This methods returns an associated array similar to php `parse_url` returned object.

 ```php
 $url = new Factory::createFromString('http://www.example.com?foo=bar');